-Every club, sport or group has their own special language and AcroYoga is no different.
+Every club, sport, or group has its own special language and AcroYoga is no different.
 Here is a list of words you'll hear quite often.
-Familiarize yourself with them so you can better understand instruction and use them when it's appropriate.
+Familiarize yourself with them so you can better understand instructions and use them whenever it is appropriate.

 FLYER-- A flyer is the person who is being lifted a being flown through the air.

 BASE-- A base is the person on the bottom who does the lifting of the flyer with their feet and/or hands.

 MID-- A mid is someone who flies and bases in a single hold or flow or is just comfortable flying and basing equally.

 SPOTTER-- A spotter is just like a spotter for climbing.
 They are there to ensure safety for both the flyer and base. if the move tips or falls, they can get everyone through it or out of it safely.
 Spotters are so important because they are necessary for trying skills that are outside of our current skillset and pushing limits.